-I have never grown calendula before, but I got some seeds at our local market from someone else with a yard-en (garden that covers the entire yard) and planted the seeds last fall.
-Finally I have plants!
+I’ve never grown Calendula before, but I got some seeds at our local market from someone else with a yarden (a garden that covers the entire yard).
+I planted the seeds last fall and finally, I have plants!

 My colleague, Jade Shutes, has a great Calendula PDF on her school’s website.
-It says that that the name Calendula comes from the plant’s affinity to bloom on schedule.
-How funny, we thought, because we’ve been working to bloom on a schedule!
+It says that the name Calendula comes from the plant’s affinity to bloom on schedule.
+How funny, we thought, because we’ve been working towards blooming on our own schedule!

-We officially launched our new website today for the Spring Equinox.
-You can also enter to win a free book or class here.
+We officially launched our new website today in celebration of the Spring Equinox.
+You can enter to win a free book or class here.

-This weekend we will be celebrating the season of Spring and upcoming growth for the Atlantic Institute.
-We’ve got a new home online and we hope you will come by for a visit.
+This weekend, we will be celebrating Spring and the growth of the Atlantic Institute.
+We’ve got a new home online and we hope you’ll come by for a visit.

-From Friday, March 21 to Monday, March 24rd we will be offering free shipping on all US orders next 3 days, limited time specials on our Facebook and Twitter pages and a chance to win a “door prize” for sharing your thoughts with us.
-Just fill out our form with your name, email, questions about aromatherapy and comments on our new site.
+From Friday, March 21 to Monday, March 24th, we will be offering free shipping on all US orders.
+There are limited time specials on our Facebook and Twitter pages, as well as a chance to win a “door prize.”
+All you need to do is share your thoughts with us.
+Just fill out our form with your name, email, questions about aromatherapy, and comments on our new site.

-Here is your chance to let the Atlantic Institute know what you’d like to learn about aromatherapy and how we can make our website better.
-You will also enter to win a free book or class!
+Here’s your chance to let the Atlantic Institute know what you’d like to learn and how we can make our website better.
+You’ll also be entered to win a free book or class!

 Prizes totaling $500!